Are There Tigers In The Amazon

 Conclusion

 So, are there tigers in the Amazon?
-The answer remains a definitive no. Tigers are creatures of Asia, perfectly adapted to their native environments, while the Amazon boasts its own unique array of predators, like the jaguar.
+The answer remains a definitive no. Plus, tigers are creatures of Asia, perfectly adapted to their native environments, while the Amazon boasts its own unique array of predators, like the jaguar.
 The thought of tigers roaming the Amazon might spark our imagination, but it's essential to ground our understanding in scientific fact and ecological principles.